-Ride a scooter to work.
-If you get one under 200cc’s, it doesn’t have to be registered or require insurance, which saves more money.
-They get 60 miles to the gallon.
+Ride a scooter to work that gets at least 60 miles to the gallon (Some get even more!)
 You’ll need to figure in more time to work (they go 20-30 miles an hour), but even a short commute can save you several dollars a day in gasoline.
 Purchase a used one.
 Keep a gasoline can at home for fill ups, since they only hold one gallon of gas.

 Much cleaning can be done with just water and a rag.
 If grease is a problem or there is a lot of dirt, a few drops of dish soap in a bucket of warm water will go a long way.